University of Oregon media: The Ecotone

+Flux

-FluxFlux is an annual magazine written and edited by students of the University of Oregon School of Journalism and Communication.
+Flux is an annual magazine written and edited by students of the University of Oregon School of Journalism and Communication.
 It contains in-depth features about a wide variety of topics, many of which are based in the Pacific Northwest but have national appeal and interest.

+Global Talk

-Global TalkGlobal Talk, a student-created news publication, includes one page each for Chinese, French, Dutch, Persian, German, Italian, Japanese, Russian, Scandinavian, Slavic, Swahili, Portuguese, Spanish, and other minor languages unrepresented by major departments.
+Global Talk, a student-created news publication, includes one page each for Chinese, French, Dutch, Persian, German, Italian, Japanese, Russian, Scandinavian, Slavic, Swahili, Portuguese, Spanish, and other minor languages unrepresented by major departments.
 Global Talk is funded by several departments at the UO and was founded in November 2005.
 It is the first university of Oregon multilingual publication published within the university system and within the state of Oregon.

+Oregon Voice

-Oregon VoiceOregon Voice primarily chronicles popular culture in a zine format.
+Oregon Voice primarily chronicles popular culture in a zine format.
 The Voice often profiles music acts as they tour through Eugene.

+The Siren

-The SirenThe Siren is a feminist magazine produced by the Women's Center.
+The Siren is a feminist magazine produced by the Women's Center.